 In 2018-2020 we underwent a major website rebuild, which involved redesigning the front end/CMS and recoding the entire back end: millions of lines of code and several databases that haven’t been redone since they were first built in 2003.
 This rebuild was crucial to ensure that the DSR website meets future internet security standards — and allows the DSR to continue to grow, serving both current and future DSR families.

 Recoding and moving our databases from MySQL and PHP to Ruby on Rails and redesigning/building a new CMS cost us $275,000.
 The DSR operates on a Board-approved yearly budget, but the costs to rebuild the website greatly exceeded that budget.
-So now, we look towards the future and the continued growth of the DSR organization and website!
+We must now look toward the future of the DSR and the continued growth of the organization and website.